Predicting fluid-structure interaction with graph neural networks: Methodology

-We briefly summarize the full-order system comprising the Eulerian fluid and the Lagrangian structure, together with the traction and velocity continuity conditions at the fluid-structure interface.
-Under the arbitrary Lagragian-Eulerian (ALE) framework, the coupled system between isothermal incompressible viscous fluid flow and an irrotational elastically-mounted rigid body can be modelled as
+We briefly summarize the full-order system comprising the Eulerian fluid and the Lagrangian solid, together with the traction and velocity continuity conditions at the fluid-solid interface.
+Under the arbitrary Lagragian-Eulerian (ALE) framework, for the coupled system between isothermal incompressible viscous fluid flow and an compressible elastic solid body, the system can be modeled as